moraneus/pydejavu/README.md

 ```

 This code snippet demonstrates how to operate `DejaVu` directly
-from `PyDejaVu` to perform runtime verification based on a formal specification written in first-order logic.
+from `PyDejaVu` to perform runtime verification based on a formal specification written in first-order
+past time temporal logic.
 First, the Monitor class is imported from `pydejavu.core.monitor`,
 and the specification, named as `example`, is defined as a multi-line string.
 The monitor is then initialized with this specification, setting up the verification environment.